avinashduggal/TowerRunners/docs/status.md

 - Computational Constraints: Reinforcement learning requires significant training time, so optimizing resources is crucial.

+### Resources Used
+- In the early stages of development, we read the Unity documentation for Obstacle Towers on the public repository to help us set up the environment.

+- Since the code base for Obstacle Towers was deprecated, we struggled alot with version conflicts when installing dependencies.
+We had to look at the official documentation for various packages like stable-baselines3, numpy, mlagents, etc. to see which versions were compatible with one another.

+- To help with the agent's task of differentiating between the colors of the doors to climb the floors, we did research on how to incoporate computer vision to train our model.
+Eventually, we found a model that uses a convolutional neural network on PyTorch called ResNet.
+As a team, we weren't familiar with computer vision or CNN, so we utilized ChatGPT to guide us through the process.

 ## Video Summary

 ## Resources Used